The Mill Arts Centre Trust

 Training

-In addition to induction, staff, volunteers and Trustees who, through their role, may be in unsupervised contact with children and vulnerable adults will be will be required to complete safeguarding training to an appropriate level as detailed below.
+In addition to induction, staff, volunteers and Trustees who, if designated as part of their role, may be in unsupervised contact with children and vulnerable adults will be will be required to complete safeguarding training to an appropriate level as detailed below.

-• Generalist training (level 2) – OSCB every 2 years
+- Adult tutors – Generalist training (level 2) – OSAB/HST every 2 years

 Any staff with line-management responsibility for an employee who has contact with children and vulnerable adults but do not themselves have such contact will nonetheless be required to complete training to the same minimum standard as anyone they line manage.